yashveerjain/fastApi_webserver_iot/README.md

 ## TODO :
 * [TODO List](docs/TODO.md)

+## for other details
+* visit [docs](docs/) it contains all the extra information from installation to compilation and internal configurations.

 ## > examples
 * this directory contains starting point for fastapi and mqtt
 ---